muratk5n/thirdwave/en/README.md

 ---

-But hey these days bushels of wheat is becoming more valueable, so maybe soon 20 bushels will buy one iPhone..
+But hey these days bushels of wheat are becoming more valueable, so maybe soon 20 bushels will buy one iPhone..
 Brighter days might be lying ahead for the wheat country.